 Home Depot’s 10 strategic decisions of operations management (OM) support the company’s continuing leadership in the home improvement retail market.
-Founded in 1978, Home Depot is now the largest firm in the industry, with Lowe’s following closely as the biggest rival.
+Founded in 1978, the company is now the largest firm in the industry, with Lowe’s following closely as the biggest rival.
 To maintain its industry position, Home Depot needs to effectively address the 10 strategic decisions of operations management, corresponding to the various areas of the firm’s business.
-While other aspects of the business influence Home Depot’s success, the company’s operations management practices for the 10 strategic decisions significantly influence its competency and competitiveness.
+Effective operations management contributes to the achievement of business goals based on Home Depot’s corporate mission statement and corporate vision statement.
+While other aspects of the business influence success, the company’s operations management practices for the 10 strategic decision areas significantly influence its competency and competitiveness in the home improvement retail market.

 Home Depot’s practices for the 10 strategic decisions of operations management highlight the importance of coordinating and streamlining all areas of business.
-Streamlining leads to the high productivity of Home Depot stores.
+Streamlining leads to the high productivity of the company’s stores.
+This high productivity helps maintain service quality and the other business strengths enumerated in the SWOT analysis of The Home Depot.

 Home Depot’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
-Home Depot designs its goods with emphasis on low price and satisfactory quality.
+Home Depot selects the designs of goods under its own brands with emphasis on low price and satisfactory quality.
 The company designs its services based on the criterion of high quality.
 Affordable goods and quality service, including expert advice, attract customers to the firm’s stores.
-Home Depot’s generic strategy directly relates to this strategic decision area of operations management.
+Home Depot’s generic strategy for competitive advantage and intensive growth strategies directly relate to this strategic decision area of operations management, in terms of how products are designed for competitiveness and business growth.

 2. Quality Management.
 Quality management involves Home Depot’s training programs to ensure quality service.
 The company also imposes certain quality requirements for suppliers.
 Through training and quality requirements, Home Depot addresses this strategic decision area of operations management.
-Nonetheless, the firm prioritizes quality in its services, which includes expert advice for customers at its stores.
+The firm prioritizes quality in its services, such as expert advice for customers at its stores.
+Service quality affects the company’s competitiveness against Lowe’s, True Value, Ace Hardware, Menards, Walmart, Target, Costco, and Amazon.
+Many of these competitors focus on low costs and low selling prices and give lower priority for quality.

 3. Process and Capacity Design.
 Home Depot uses traditional retail business approaches for process and capacity design at its stores.
 However, the company also integrates online technology for this strategic decision area of operations management.
-For example, Home Depot uses its mobile apps for iOS and Android OS, as well as its online ordering system to help process sales transactions.
+For example, the company uses its mobile apps for iOS and Android OS, as well as its online ordering system to help process sales transactions.

 4. Location Strategy.
 The company’s locations are mostly near or in densely populated centers.
-However, based on Home Depot’s marketing mix, the firm’s mobile apps and an online ordering system are also used to reach the firm’s customers.
-In this strategic decision area of operations management, Home Depot uses physical locations to reach population centers, and online strategies to fill the gaps in its physical location strategy.
+Based on Home Depot’s marketing mix (4P), the firm’s mobile apps and e-commerce websites are also used to reach target customers.
+In this strategic decision area of operations management, the company uses physical store locations to reach population centers, and online strategies to fill the gaps in its physical location strategy.

 5. Layout Design and Strategy.
 Home Depot’s strategy for its store layout and design emphasizes space utilization and efficiency.
 The warehouse style ensures that the company’s store space is maximally used.
 The firm has also continued to construct increasingly large stores to accommodate more goods and customers.
 In this strategic decision area of operations management, Home Depot emphasizes space utilization.

 6. Job Design and Human Resources.
-The company’s HR strategies for job design highlight sales teams in Home Depot stores as well as personnel expertise.
+The company’s HR strategies for job design highlight sales teams in Home Depot stores, as well as personnel expertise.
 For instance, field experts like carpenters and plumbers are hired to give advice to customers regarding their home improvement projects.
-Home Depot addresses this strategic decision area of operations management through teamwork and expert knowledge development.
+The home improvement retailer addresses this strategic decision area of operations management through teamwork and expert knowledge development.

 8. Inventory Management.
-Considering its warehouse-style stores, Home Depot uses store space for retail display and inventory purposes at the same time.
+Considering its warehouse-style stores, the company uses store space for retail display and inventory purposes at the same time.
 Also, the company has an online portal for suppliers to help in managing inventory.
 Thus, Home Depot addresses this strategic decision area of operations management through automation, supplier involvement, and retail and inventory space integration.

 9. Scheduling.
-Home Depot uses conventional approaches to schedule human resources.
-In addition, the company uses its mobile app and e-commerce website (Home Depot online store) to get orders and initiate schedules for order fulfillment processes.
-In this strategic decision area of operations management, Home Depot emphasizes on online technologies for streamlined and efficient schedules.
+Home Depot uses conventional approaches to scheduling human resources and business processes.
+In addition, the company uses its mobile app and e-commerce website to get orders and initiate schedules for order fulfillment processes.
+In this strategic decision area of operations management, Home Depot implements information technologies for streamlined and efficient schedules.

 10. Maintenance.
-Considering Home Depot’s organizational structure, store maintenance is performed and managed at the store level.
+Considering Home Depot’s organizational structure or corporate structure, store maintenance is performed and managed at the store level.
 However, design aspects of facility maintenance follow corporate guidelines.
-To maintain its website and apps, Home Depot has a dedicated corporate IT group.
+To maintain its e-commerce website and apps, the company has a dedicated corporate IT group.
 Thus, Home Depot addresses this strategic decision area of operations management by delegating some maintenance activity to store management.

 Productivity at Home Depot

 Home Depot’s operations management practices emphasize maximum productivity, although service quality is of higher priority.
-Some of the measures or criteria of productivity used at Home Depot are as follows:
+Some of the measures or criteria for productivity used at the company’s stores and storage facilities are as follows:

 - Order fulfillment rate (store productivity)